dcooney/react-npm-starter/README.md

 The first thing you need to do is to choose a **unique** name for the package.

 Go to the [NPM registry](https://www.npmjs.com/) and run a search.
-Be sure there isn't an exact match to the name you are intending to use or you will need to do one of the following:
+Be sure there isn't an exact match to the name you intend to use or you will need to do one of the following:

 1. Select a different name for the component.
 2. Publish as a [Scoped Package](https://docs.npmjs.com/creating-and-publishing-scoped-public-packages).